-THIS AGREEMENT between (the exhibitor) and the library states that the exhibitor may have an exhibit in the library, and that this exhibit complies with the library's policy concerning displays and exhibits (available upon request).

-The following items are agreed upon:

-- 1. The exhibitor must provide current, reliable contact information, including a phone number and address, and a listing of all exhibited pieces. - 2.
-The exhibitor agrees to deliver to the library items to be exhibited that are in good condition and ready to display. - 3.
-The exhibitor will be responsible for installing items in a location determined by library staff in a pleasing and aesthetic nature.
-The times for the installation and take down of the items will be arranged for a mutually agreeable time for the artist and library staff. - 4.
-The display will be up for from (date) to (date) - 5.
+THIS A GREEMENT between (the exhibitor) and the library states that the ex ibitor may have an exhibit in the library, and that this exhibit complies with the library's policy concer ning displays and exhibits (available upon request).
+The fo owing items are agreed upon: 1.
+The exhibitor must provide current, reliable contact information, including a phone number and address, and a listing of all exhibited pieces.
+2. The exhibitor agrees to deliver to the library items to be exhibited that are in good condition and ready to display.
+3. The exhibitor will be responsible for installing items in a location determined by library staff in a pleasing and aesthetic nature.
+The times for the installation and take down of the items will be arranged for a mutually agreeable time for the artist and library staff.
+4. The display will be up for from (date) to (date) 5.
 The exhibitor is responsible for claiming the displayed items in a timely manner.
-The library will not provide storage space for the exhibitor's use, nor be responsible for items unclaimed, lost, or damaged. - 6.
-Any modifications to the exhibit, including installation and take down, must be coordinated with the library's Public Relations Coordinator. - 7.
-The exhibitor shall at his/her own discretion insure items for loss, damage, or theft. - 8.
-The exhibitor will be held responsible for all damages done to library property as a result of exhibited items or improper installation.
-When installing the exhibit, the exhibitor shall not use tape, tacks, nails, etc. that would otherwise damage walls.
-The library shall provide wire, railings, hooks and DAP for fixing labels etc. - 9.
+The library will not provide storage space for the exhibitor's use, nor be responsible for items unclaimed, lost, or damaged.
+6. Any modifications to the exhibit, including installation and take down, must be coordinated with the library's Public Relations Coordinator.
+7. The exhibitor shall at his/her own discretion insure items for loss, damage, or theft.
+8. The exhibitor will be held responsible for all damages done to library property as a result of exhibited items or improper installation.
+When installing the exhibit, the exhibitor shall not use tape, tacks, nails etc. that would otherwise damage walls.
+The library shall provide wire, railings, hooks and DAP for fixing labels etc. 9.
 Exhibited items may not be labeled with sales prices.
 If items are for sale, the exhibitor may provide a price list along with inventory and with contact information.
 Copies of this list will be given out at the front desk upon request, but the library will not handle any transactions.
-All sales are the responsibility of the exhibitor.

-If for any reason the parties agree to terminate this agreement before the above-mentioned time period, the exhibitor shall retrieve his items immediately.
+All sales are the responsibility of the exhibitor. ny reason the parties agree to terminate this agreement before the above-mentioned time period, the or shall retrieve his items immediately.
+Exhibit r Signature: Date/ Name (Printed): Addres : Phone Number: eMail: Library Staff Signature: